jephthiano/sample_expressJS_typescript/README.md

-# EXPRESS JS API STARTER PROJECT (IMPORT)
+# EXPRESS JS API STARTER PROJECT (TYPESCRIPT)

-A boilerplate Express.js (ESM `import) API project for rapid backend development.
+A boilerplate Express.js (ESM `import) with Typescript API project for rapid backend development.
 This project is designed to help you kickstart any API-based service quickly, with built-in user authentication and OTP-based signup options. this project is designed with clean architecture

 ---